>

 This is an image of Cal Turner Jr. speaking to members of the CTP Program in the VDS Reading Room.

-Applications for the 26-27 academic year will be released in January 2026.
+Applications for the 26-27 academic year have been released.

 Over the past 15 years, the Cal Turner Program for Moral Leadership has invited students, from Vanderbilt's professional schools of law, divinity, education, business management, nursing, and medicine to participate in project-based teams focused on interprofessional and community engagement around socio-moral concerns.
 Fellowship cohorts have ranged in size and style of project engagement.
 This year, 21 fellows meet twice a month over lunch to discuss and reflect upon moral leadership, moral values, moral power, and moral conflict.
 They will choose interprofessional small group moral inquiry projects for the spring term.